Bank Holiday delivery & collection

 We all experience stress from time to time, but if it’s becoming a daily problem for you, there’s a good chance it will affect your ability to conceive.

-It’s thought that severe stress limits sperm production, as well as having an impact on your sex drive.
-Being stressed can also put strain on a relationship, meaning that you and your partner are less likely to be “in the mood”!
+Being stressed can also put strain on a relationship.
+You and your partner are less likely to be “in the mood”, you may even experience performance anxiety.

+Of course, stress isn’t always easy to combat but a good place to start is pinpointing your triggers.
 In the short-term, relaxation techniques like yoga and meditation can help you to manage stress, as can regular exercise.

 For more guidance on coping with stress, check out this guide on the Mind website.